WahabLabi/Classic-Arcade-Game-Clone-Udacity-FEND/README.md

 - Failure (being hit by a bug) = having a life and one point deducted and then restarting
 - The bugs move at random speeds which are reset after every success or failure

+You can play the game by [clicking here][1]

-## Access and Installation
+## Installation

-You can play the game by [clicking here][1] or by cloning/downloading this repository and then opening the index.html file
+ Clone/download this repository and then open the index.html file to play the game

 ## Development